Imburse-Payments/imburse-payments.github.io/pages/tutorials/searching-the-rewards-catalog.md

 ---
 layout: default
 title: Quickstart Developer Tutorial
-toc: tutorial-searching-the-vouchers-catalog
+toc: tutorial-searching-the-rewards-catalog
 body_color: body-pink
 section_name: Tutorials
-last_updated: May 9th, 2019
+last_updated: May 31st, 2019
 icon_class: icon_documents_alt icon
 ---
-# Searching the Vouchers Catalog
+# Searching the Rewards Catalog
-If you are looking to create a Payout Scheme that offers Rewards, Gift cards, etc. to your customers, you will need to search the Vouchers Catalog to store the resultant `voucherId` against your Voucher Group.
+If you are looking to create a Payout Scheme that offers Rewards, Gift cards, etc. to your customers, you will need to search the Rewards Catalog to store the resultant `rewardId` against your Reward Group.

-For this tutorial we will search the Vouchers Catalog using the REST API's.
+For this tutorial we will search the Rewards Catalog using the REST API's.

-For more information on the Vouchers Catalog, see the [Vouchers Catalog in Core Concepts](/pages/guides/core-concepts/#vouchers-catalog).
+For more information on the Rewards Catalog, see the [Rewards Catalog in Core Concepts](/pages/guides/core-concepts/#rewards-catalog).

 # Prerequisites
 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

 - A valid `Management Bearer Token` derived from a `Tenant Security Key`.
 If you don't have one, see the tutorial [Aquiring a Management Bearer Token](#aquire-management-bearer-token).

-# Search the Vouchers Catalog
+# Search the Rewards Catalog
-Using the `Management Bearer Token` aquired in Step 1, we can now search the Vouchers Catalog.
+Using the `Management Bearer Token` aquired in Step 1, we can now search the Rewards Catalog.

 #### Request
 Replace the `{management-bearer-token}` placeholder value with the `Management Bearer Token` value.

 You can filter the results by supplying parameters in the request.

-**If you do not specify any parameters the Vouchers Catalog will return all results.**
+**If you do not specify any parameters the Rewards Catalog will return all results.**

 - `providerId` - Filter by a particular Provider. ie. `TANGOCARD`
 - `brandName` - Filter by a brand, ie. Amazon, Mastercard, etc.
-- `countries` - Filter by country where the voucher can be redeemded.
+- `countries` - Filter by country where the reward can be redeemded.
 You can specify multiple countries by separating with a comma. ie. `GB` or `GB,DE,FR` etc.
-- `currencies` - Filter by the currency the voucher can by redeemed in.
+- `currencies` - Filter by the currency the reward can by redeemed in.
 You can specify multiple currencies by separating with a comma. ie. `EUR` or `GBP,EUR` etc.
 - `tags` - Not currently used.
 - `amount` - Filter by the amount the reward is for.
 Some rewards are fixed value, ie. `5.00`; others are valid for any amount within a range.
 Specify the amount the you want to payout to filter the rewards accordingly.